ziruzavar/Sorare/README.md

 collect_sorare_national_players.py - collects players who are linked to a national team - rare&limited cards.

 collect_players.py - collects all players who have rare cards

+sorare_player_offers_price.py - Collects all offer prices for sorare cards(limited, rare).
+Note: This can run for more than an hour, depends on how many players you supply it. with.